 1. Learning independently vs. managed learning

 “First thing first, no one is going to yell at you if you don’t do your assignments or when you decide to skip lectures.
 It is all on you.
 You are in charge and responsible for your uni life as an adult.
-You won’t be forced to do anything, but it will always be beneficial to your learning if you do it.” – Charmian Lam (Hong Kong, Bachelor of Food and Nutrition Science graduate, the University of Adelaide)
+You won’t be forced to do anything, but it will always be beneficial to your learning if you do it.” – Charmian Lam (Hong Kong SAR, Bachelor of Food and Nutrition Science graduate, University of Adelaide)

 At university, you’re expected to take responsibility for your own learning.
 Unlike school, there will be no-one checking that you’ve done your homework, reminding you when assignments are due, or making sure you show up to your lectures.
 It’s up to you, how and when you want to learn.